NickTheRipperEX/specialist-homebrew-tool-kits/README.md

 ### Currently Implementing

-The following tool kits are included in the repository, but undergoing active implementation in Foundry VTT:
+The following tool kits are undergoing active implementation in Foundry VTT and included in the repository, but not in the latest release:

 - **Poisoner's Kit**

 ### Under Development

-The following tool kits are not included in the repository, but undergoing active development or playtesting within my own games:
+The following tool kits are not included in the repository or latest release, but undergoing active development or playtesting within my own games:

 - **Leatherworker's Tools:**
 - **Smith's Tools**